Shayera Hol: Fictional character biography

 As Shiera, she first worked as Carter's secretary, but later became co-director of the Midway City Museum.
-She has a sort of rivalry with the museum naturalist Mavis Trent, who has her eyes on both Hawkman and Carter Hall.
+She has a sort of rivalry with the museum naturalist Mavis Trent who has her eyes on both Hawkman and Carter Hall.

 Later, Thanagar had established itself as a military dictatorship bent on conquering other planets.
 Hawkman and Hawkwoman thwarted Thanagarian plans to invade Earth, destroying their own starship in the process.
 Hawkman and Hawkwoman remain on Earth, regarded as traitors by everyone on Thanagar.
 She helped her husband come to terms with the deaths they caused during the battle.
 Eventually, she changed her codename to Hawkwoman.

 Following the events of DC's miniseries, Crisis on Infinite Earths, the histories of Earth-One and Earth-Two are merged.
 As a result, both Golden Age and Silver Age versions of Hawkman and Hawkgirl/Hawkwoman live on the same Earth.
 Initially, the Silver Age Hawkman and Hawkwoman were kept in continuity unchanged.
-They took Superman to Krypton (now a gas planet), briefly joined Justice League International, teamed-up with Atom, and helped Animal Man defuse a Thanagarian bomb during Invasion.
+They took Superman to Krypton (now a gas planet), briefly joined Justice League International, teamed-up with Atom, and helped Animal Man defuse a Thanagarian bomb during Invasion event.
 However, DC reversed this decision and rebooted Hawkman continuity after the success of the 1989 Hawkworld miniseries.
 Originally, Hawkworld retold the origins of Silver Age Hawkman and Hawkwoman.
-After becoming a success, DC Comics launched a Hawkworld ongoing series set in the present resulting in a complete reboot of Hawkman continuity.
+After becoming a success, DC Comics launched a Hawkworld ongoing series set in the present resulting in a complete reboot of Hawkman's continuity.
 By doing so, several continuity errors regarding Hawkman and Hawkwoman's Justice League appearances needed to be fixed.

 Following the Convergence storyline, Shayera Thal is featured in the Hawkman: Convergence.
 She is shown working as a curator in Gotham City museum while fighting as Hawkwoman also.
 At the end of the story her universe vanishes due to the Crisis happening, she is last seen flying with Hawkman.